-5. Allegations Regarding a Judge.
-An Employee alleging that a Judge has engaged in wrongful conduct may use any of the options for resolution as set forth in Section C. An Employee may also file a complaint under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-364.
+An Employee or FPD may also file a complaint under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-364.

-C. Specific Options

-- 1. Informal Advice.
-An Employee may contact an EDR Coordinator, Circuit Director of Workplace Relations, or the national Office of Judicial Integrity for confidential advice and guidance (see § IV.B.1) about a range of topics including: - the rights and protections afforded under this Plan, the Judicial Conduct and Disability Act, and any other processes; - ways to respond to wrongful conduct as it is happening; and/or - options for addressing the conduct, such as informal resolution, participating in Assisted Resolution, or pursuing a Formal Complaint under this Plan, the Judicial Conduct and Disability Act, or any other processes. - 2.
+- C. Specific Options - 1.
+Informal Advice.
+An Employee may contact a COA or FPDO EDR Coordinator, Circuit DWR, or the national Office of Judicial Integrity for confidential advice and guidance (see § IV.B.1) about a range of topics including: - the rights and protections afforded under this Plan, the Judicial Conduct and Disability Act, and any other processes - ways to respond to wrongful conduct as it is happening; and/or - options for addressing the conduct, such as informal resolution, participating in Assisted Resolution, or pursuing a Formal Complaint under this Plan, the Judicial Conduct and Disability Act, or any other processes. - 2.
 Assisted Resolution.
-Assisted Resolution is an interactive, flexible process that may include: - discussing the matter with the person whose behavior is of concern; - conducting a preliminary investigation, including interviewing persons alleged to have violated rights under this Plan and witnesses to the conduct; - engaging in voluntary mediation between the persons involved; and/or - resolving the matter by agreement. - a.
-To pursue this option, an Employee must contact an EDR Coordinator or Circuit Director of Workplace Relations and complete a "Request for Assisted Resolution" (Appendix 2).
+Assisted Resolution is an interactive, flexible process that may include: - discussing the matter with the person whose behavior is of concern - conducting a preliminary investigation, including interviewing persons alleged to have violated rights under this Plan and witnesses to the conduct - engaging in voluntary mediation between the persons involved; and/or a.
+To pursue this option, an Employee must contact a COA or FPDO EDR Coordinator or Circuit DWR and complete a "Request for Assisted Resolution" (Appendix 2).
+The Judiciary and FPDO encourage early reporting and action on wrongful conduct and strongly encourage Employees alleging claims under the EDR Plan to first use Assisted Resolution before filing a Formal Complaint.
 An Employee asserting any claim of abusive conduct must first use Assisted Resolution before filing a Formal Complaint.
-Filing a Request for Assisted Resolution does not toll (extend) the time for filing a Formal Complaint under § IV.C.3 unless one of the Parties requests, and the Chief Judge or Presiding Judicial Officer grants, an extension of time for good cause, as permitted in § IV.C.3.a.
+Filing a Request for Assisted Resolution does not toll (extend) the time for filing a Formal Complaint under § IV.C.3 unless one of the Parties requests, and the Chief Circuit Judge or Presiding Judicial Officer grants, an extension of time for good cause, as permitted in § IV.C.3.a.